sagemath/trac_to_gh/Issue 7439.md

 # Issue 7439: optional spkg nauty-24b7.p1  fails to build with sage-4.2.1 and ubuntu 9.10 (gcc-4.4.1)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7439

 Original creator: was